wp-plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/readme.txt

 * Ability to specify a payment subject for each paypal payment widget.
 * Ability to specify a custom button image for the payment button.
 * Ability to specify a cancel URL for the payment widget.
+* Ability to collect tax for the payment (if you need to).
 * Ability to open the payment window in a new browser tab or window.
 * Create a payment widget to accept any amount from your customer.
 Users will specify the amount to pay (useful for donations).